srsran/srsRAN_4G_docs/srsran_user_manuals/source/feature_list.rst

 srsUE
 *****

-srsUE is a 4G LTE and 5G NR NSA UE modem implemented entirely in software.
-Running as an application on a standard Linux-based operating system, srsUE connects to any LTE network and provides a standard network interface with high-speed mobile connectivity.
+srsUE is a 4G LTE and 5G NR UE modem implemented entirely in software.
+Running as an application on a standard Linux-based operating system, srsUE connects to any LTE or 5G NR network and provides a standard network interface with high-speed mobile connectivity.

 The SRS UE includes the following features: